 - 3. Unlawful use of hydrocodone

-Since it’s been deemed a controlled substance by the nation’s Drug Enforcement Administration, Colorado law prohibits the selling, distributing or possession of hydrocodone.
-Any person accused of any unlawful conduct involving prescription drugs that contain this narcotic can face serious consequences under Colorado law.
+Since it is been deemed a controlled substance by the nation’s Drug Enforcement Administration, Colorado law prohibits the selling, distributing or possession of hydrocodone.
+If you are accused of any unlawful conduct involving prescription drugs that contain this narcotic, you can face serious consequences under Colorado law.

-Colorado categorizes hydrocodone and other controlled substances into various “schedules” in accordance to their likelihood of being abused by users.
-The schedules consist of five classifications that range from the most dangerous substances to the least dangerous.
-There is also a separate schedule for the possession of synthetic cannabinoids and salvia.
+Colorado categorizes hydrocodone and other controlled substances into various “hydrocodone” in accordance to their likelihood of being abused by users.
+The schedules consist of hydrocodone that range from the most dangerous substances to the least dangerous.
+(There is also a separate schedule for the possession of synthetic cannabinoids and salvia.)

-Hydrocodone can fall in either Schedule II or Schedule III depending on the amount of drugs discovered when an individual is arrested.
+Hydrocodone can fall in either Schedule II or Schedule III depending on the amount of drugs discovered when you are arrested.

 - Schedule II: Substances in this schedule are highly addictive, but are generally used for legitimate clinical purposes.
 Acute physical and psychological dependence is likely if abused.
 Hydrocodone (Vicodin) along with other opioids like oxycodone (Oxycontin), morphine, methadone and fentanyl are included in this schedule, as are stimulants such as methamphetamine and cocaine.